 Many photographers focus on a style, the more common ones include nature, animals, landscape, architecture, street.
-When asked about my style, I will tell you its ‘life art’… the things I see while doing normal things.
+When asked about what I like to take picture of, I will tell you its ‘life art’… the things I see while doing normal things.

 It’s common for me to come home with 700+ pictures from a family trip, and within weeks get that down to a healthy 100 of the best for our family albums.
 We are always on the go, and not wanting to slow down my wife and daughters, I’ve learnt to see and capture what’s in front of us fast.
 And this is what’s allowed me to develop the ‘life art’ style.